umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 Umbraco Deploy will then serialize all the selected items to individual files, archive them into a zip file and make that available for download.
 You can download the file using the _Download_ button.

-After download you should also delete the archive file from the server.
-You can do this immediately via the _Delete_ button available on the dialog.
+After the download, you should also delete the archive file from the server.
+You can do this immediately via the _Delete_ button available in the dialog.

 ![Export dialog complete](./images/export-dialog-complete.png)